MarydeM/The_Room/README.md

 # The_Room

-Line 270 doesn't seem to prevent player input, and the new status is not printed aferwards.
+Line 270 input is not prevented but no actions will be taken

 The player doesn't die after time is up in shoot() function